SpeedPro: Inspiring Bright Young Minds To Pursue Creative CareersMAY 11, 2017| SpeedPro

-That’s a lot of time and effort spent on relationship building and giving back…but Mark says it’s been the key to his success as he is more than doubling expected volume levels in his first full year (check out this recent blog post to see how one SpeedPro owner, Bruce Benson, made more than $750,000 in a single month!).
+That’s a lot of time and effort spent on relationship building and giving back…but Mark says it’s been the key to his success as he is more than doubling expected volume levels in his first full year.

 “I love the area,” says Mark, a Syracuse, NY native.
 “The Triangle (Raleigh-Durham-Chapel Hill) is a wonderful place to live and raise a family.
 With more than a million residents, and more being added every day, it’s also a booming market to grow a business.
 There’s so much development all around the city, allowing me to make connections for clients in need for graphic and signage solutions.”

 But Mark’s relationship-building focus only begins with potential community clients and business partners.
 The connection extends to the local high school, Apex Friendship.
 The school is home to the Academy of Engineering and Advanced Manufacturing.
 The selective AP level program gives student exposure to hands-on experiences within STEM (Science, Technology, Engineering, and Mathematics).
 It’s a program his daughter Kailea, a student at Apex Friendship, takes part in.
 When Mark learned the school was looking to partner with local businesses for an internship program, he jumped at the chance.